Skip to Content

 Preschoolers are mostly in the concrete stage.

-In fact, up until the third or fourth grade, any teacher worth their salt will still introduce a new concept in a concrete way before moving on to books or worksheets with examples to solve.
+In fact, up until the third or fourth grade, any competent teacher will still introduce new concepts concretely before using books or worksheets.

 When children understand a concept concretely, it is then much easier to solve abstract problems.

-You may want to expose your child to numbers (e.g. playing with wooden numbers or magnetic number tiles) or rhymes that teach counting, but do not expect your child to understand the value of these numbers yet.
+You can expose children to numbers (e.g. playing with wooden numbers or magnetic number tiles) or rhymes that teach counting, without expecting them to understand the value of these numbers yet.

-How to Teach Maths to Your Preschooler: 15 Simple Activities
+How to Teach Maths to Preschoolers: 15 Simple Activities

-The best method for teaching mathematics in early childhood is through their main medium of learning – play.
+The best way to teach early childhood maths is through their primary medium of learning – play.

 1. Play With Shapes

-Playing with foam or wooden shapes familiarises your child with basic geometric shapes, as well as their properties.
+Playing with foam or wooden shapes familiarises children with basic geometric shapes, as well as their properties.
 It teaches shape recognition.

 2. Make Shape Pictures